Mako88/dxx-rebirth-installer/README.md

 9. Add d*x-rebirth-retro.ico files from the include folder to the respective folders in C:\DXX-Rebirth

+10. Add Shareware files from the include folder to the respective folders in C:\DXX-Rebirth

 10. (If changing Rebirth version) Replace all instances of the old version number with the new version number in the .iss file.

 11. Change the version number in the version.txt file on the server.